Xilinx/fpga24_routing_contest/docs/advanced.md

 wirelength, swapping LUT pins will have no effect.

-The AMD UltraScale+ architecture contains 6-input LUTs which can support any a 1-bit output function of up to 6-inputs.
+The AMD UltraScale+ architecture contains 6-input LUTs which can support any 1-bit output function of up to 6-inputs.
 However, such 6-input LUTs can also be *fractured* into two 5-input LUTs that must share up to 5-inputs -- the 6th input will be routed to VCC.
 A table of some example scenarios are shown below: